Li-Tian/neo/Documentation/articles/consensus/consensus_protocol.md

    8. If there is a lack of transactions in `block`, send the `getdata` message with the hashes of those transactions.

-   9. If the block's transactions all received, then check the `PrepareRequest.NextConsensus` is equal to the script hash of the next round consensus nodes' multi-party signature contract.
+   9. If the block's transactions all received, then check the `PrepareRequest.NextConsensus` is equal to the script hash of the next round consensus nodes' multi-signature contract.
 If it is, then broadcast `PrepareResponse` with block signature.
 If not, then initiate `ChangeView` message.

 2. **PrepareResponse** is the Delegates' answer to the `PrepareRequest` message sent by the Speaker attached with block signture.